-I am a currently a Research Associate at the RIKEN Center for Brain Science in the Laboratory for Neural Circuits and
+I am a currently a third year Doctoral Student at the RIKEN Center for Brain Science in the Laboratory for Neural Circuits and

 Genetics under the supervision of Dr. Andrea Benucci.
-My current project involves investigating the causal role of
+My current project revolves around understanding texture vision in the mouse.

 Previously I did a Master of Science in Neuroscience at UBC under the supervison of Dr. Timothy Murphy where I developed

 several automated behavioral systems to train mice, and for my final project developed a system to image the activity of

 two mice simultaneously while they interacted with their whiskers.